LenneDalben/StardewValleyModsGPL/[CP] Something's Rotten in the State of Ferngill/README.md

 ||Background||

-My submission to the Mod Jam!
+My submission to the Stardew Valley Mod Jam!

 Translations are welcome!
 You can submit either the language.json to me or the strings in another language for all the strings and I will incorporate it into the mod.
 See more information on the <a href="https://stardewvalleywiki.com/Modding:Translations">wiki</a>.